Hero image

 (0)

-This resource pack of 2 whole class reading sessions aims to develop children’s fluency and comprehension skills, through reading Dr. Seuss’s 'How The Grinch Stole Christmas.’
-Children read the text (hyperlinked) in two stages.
-Each reading is followed by a series of activities aiming to develop children’s retrieval, explanation, inference, prediction and summarising skills.
+This whole class reading session aims to develop children’s fluency and comprehension skills through reading ‘Goldilocks and the Three Bears’ from Roald Dahl’s Revolting Rhymes.’
+The reading is followed by a series of activities aiming to develop children’s retrieval, explanation, inference, prediction and summarising skills.
 It also contains a vocabulary check immediately after the extract is read to clarify any unfamiliar/ difficult language.
 The tasks are comprised of quick-check questions, solo thinking, pair/ group discussions and deeper thinking activities.
-The sessions are best suited for children in years 1-2, although with minor adaptations it could feasibly be used with slightly younger and older year groups.
+The text is hyperlinked (first slide) for ease of access.
+The session is best suited for children in years 2-4, although with minor adaptations it could feasibly be used with slightly younger and older year groups.

 TandLGuruTandLGuru